mosa/MOSA-Project/Source/Docs/mosa-project-structure.rst

 Mosa.Runtime.*
 **************

 Those projects help in providing additional functions for using native instructions of the specific platform.
-For the platform you're using, that project is not strictly required to create an OS with MOSA.
+Those projects aren't strictly required to create an OS with MOSA.

 ***********
 Mosa.Tool.*